POL-U5410.02 Managing Telework Arrangements

 • Reducing our impact on the environment and supporting the Washington Clean Air Act, and

-• Addressing space restrictions
+• Addressing space restrictions.

 Definitions

-Alternate Worksite
+Alternate Workstation

 Official Residence